 EPP/MSI Undergraduate Scholarship Program

-The 2021 EPP/MSI Undergraduate Scholarship application is now closed.
-The 2022 application period will open on September 1, 2021.
+The NOAA Office of Education 2022 undergraduate scholarships application period is now closed.
+The 2023 application period will open on September 1, 2022.

 The EPP/MSI Undergraduate Scholarship provides funds for two years of undergraduate study to rising junior undergraduate students majoring in Science, Technology, Engineering and Mathematics (STEM) fields that directly support NOAA's mission.
 Participants conduct research at a NOAA facility during two paid summer internships.
 Since 2001, 219 students have completed the program and over 75% go on to graduate school.